 Proudly supporting local ranchers and farmers, Bear Grass Bistro is known as the place ‘where friends come to meet.’
 Serving breakfast and lunch, this restaurant within Ranchlands Mall welcomes visitors Monday to Friday.

-Time for a beverage
+Time for a beverage and dinner

 The Rocky Mountain views from the deck of The Pass Beer Company alone would be enough to bring patrons back time and again.
 With the outdoor tables covered in snow, we enjoy the small batch craft beer in their bright taproom and kitchen.
 The wood fire pizza oven delivers the tastiest pizza we’ve tasted since our trip to Italy.
 A kids menu and dog friendly patio make this an ideal family stop

 Oldman River Brewing Company also offers a family friendly taproom and dog friendly patio.
 Located in the hamlet of Lundbreck, their menu offers classic-style pub food that will pair perfectly with your favourite pint.
 A perfect rest stop after taking in the wonder of the nearby Lundbreck Falls.